The Key to Birdwatching in Spain is the Variety of Habitats.

 The country is the continent’s hotspot for raptors, with large and thriving populations of 26 different species, many of which can be seen throughout the year.
 All four European vultures – griffon, black, Egyptian and the bearded vulture or lammergeier – breed here in good numbers.

 Eagles, too, abound: with five species, including the huge golden and Spanish imperial, as well as the smaller booted, Bonelli’s and short-toed varieties.
 Depending on the time of year, all these species can be found in the Pyrenees.
-Contact Boletas Birdwatching Centre.

-You can also enjoy Spain’s birds in more unusual settings.
+You can also enjoy birdwatching in Spain’s more unusual settings.
 One of Europe’s rarest birds-of-prey, the elegant lesser kestrel, breeds on churches and cathedrals in cities such as Seville and Trujillo, while peregrines nest on Gaudi’s famous Sagrada Familia in Barcelona.
 Another Spanish speciality, easy to see in many towns and cities, is the white stork, which returns from Africa each spring to build its huge nest out of sticks on prominent buildings.

-One reason why birds-of-prey are so common and widespread is that Spain boasts the second highest average altitude of any European country – beaten only by Switzerland.
+One reason why birds-of-prey are so common and widespread is that Spain boasts the second-highest average altitude of any European country – beaten only by Switzerland.
 Away from the costas, most of Spain is either hilly or mountainous, with ranges running mostly from west to east across the country, interspersed with flat, open plains which have their own special birdlife.

 So, the keen birder can spend the morning on the high tops, searching for high-altitude specialists such as wallcreeper, alpine accentor and snow finch; before descending onto the plains.
 Here they can find great and little bustards, pin-tailed and black-bellied sandgrouse – all species which are either absent or hard-to-see in the rest of Europe.